-Please query for work you’d like to send that significantly exceeds our word/page limits and for reviews according to the guidelines previously listed.
+Please query for work you’d like to send that exceeds our word/page limits and for reviews according to the guidelines previously listed.

 Please also feel free to write with any questions unanswered by these guidelines or anywhere else on the site.
 For general questions, please put “Flycatcher question” or “Flycatcher query” or something similar in the subject line.
 All queries can go to our submissions e-mail address, or directly to Chris or Kathleen.